-Implementation of initial treatments would require a minimum of 6 JDSF staff, 1 hand crew and 1 engine crew, along with their associated vehicles to travel to and from the treatment areas.
+Implementation of initial treatments would require a minimum of 6 JDSF staff, 2-4 hand crews and 2-4 engine crews (Type 3 and Type 6), along with their associated vehicles to travel to and from the treatment areas.
 Staff numbers, engines and hand crew personnel may increase in size according to project needs and complexity of treatment activities.
+Treatments would be scheduled to begin in Spring of 2023 depending on weather conditions and other restrictions would be completed in the Spring of 2025.

-Through existing and future partnerships with local organizations, agencies and researchers, the vegetation treatment project would fit well in JDSF's research and demonstration mandate.
-The location of the project provides easy access for private landowners, students, resource professionals and other stakeholders.
+Through existing and future partnerships with local organizations, agencies and researchers, the greenhouse gas fire fuels mitigation project would fit well in JDSF's research and demonstration mandate.
+The locations of the projects provide easy access for private landowners, students, resource professionals and other stakeholders.
 The proposed treatments are described in more detail below.